rodrigonogueira/rodrigonogueira/README.md

 ## Hobbies:

 - :books:  Books and Mangás
-- :car:  Formula 1 and Driving
+- :car:  Formula 1 and Drive
 - :books:  Books and Mangás
-- :book:  Studying new things like Tech or Languages
+- :book:  Study new things like Tech or Languages
+- :joystick: Play Games